Azure/deployment-stacks/TUTORIAL.md

 To install the Azure CLI and Deployment Stacks Azure PowerShell module, check the [readme](./README.md).

-## Set up your ARM deployment template
+## Set up your deployment template

 We begin with an Azure deployment authored with Bicep templates that creates two resource groups with one public IP address within each resource group.
 By deploying this Bicep template with